 Cons: Wired (for those that prefer wireless), open back.

-Note: Open back headphones mean no Noise Cancelling at all, which depending on the circumstances it will be less than ideal as they leak whatever you’re listening and passing in any outside sound.
+Note: Open-back headphones mean no Noise Cancelling at all, which depending on the circumstances will be less than ideal as they leak whatever you’re listening to and pass in any outside sound.

-Pros: Good bass, can go up remarkably high in terms of volume, wired, industrial, durable, comes with a protector, passive noise cancelling.
+Pros: Good bass, can go up remarkably high in terms of volume, wired, industrial, durable, comes with a protector, passive noise canceling.

-Headphones are a very personal taste and even though they are some “accepted” sound signatures that are better than other this does not mean you have to accept it.
+Headphones are a very personal taste and even though some “accepted” sound signatures are better than others this does not mean you have to accept them.
 For each their own.

-Wired headphones will be best for a more reliable sound quality however there are so many other factors that I’ll discuss in future blog post, such as, Music Applications and Music quality.
+Wired headphones will be best for a more reliable sound quality however there are so many other factors that I’ll discuss in a future blog post, such as Music Applications and Music quality.

-What about you, do you have any favorite or recommendation?
+What about you, do you have any favorites or recommendations?
 Let me know in the comment section.
 This post contains referral Amazon links in which a commission may be earned if you decide to purchase any of the above mentions.